Why Do Motorcycle Fuses Blow? – (Explained)

 If your main fuse is blown, in that case, your motorcycle will not start at all.
 Also, no other electrical accessories will function if the main fuse is blown.
 To fix this, you need to remove the blown fuse from the box and insert the spare fuse with the same amperage rating provided by the motorcycle manufacturers.

-Where is Fuse Box Located in Motorcycles?
+Where is the Fuse Box Located in Motorcycles?

 The location of the fuse box depends upon the motorcycle model — generally, the fuse box is located below the motorcycle seat where the battery is installed.
 However, in some older bikes, the fuse box is located underneath the handlebar.